leopcdata/bimaster_final/README.md

 ### Abstract

 This project presents the development of a decision-support tool focused on mapping client portfolios resulting from acquisitions, with the goal of supporting the faster integration of sellers into a large technology company.
 The project arises from the need to reduce dependence on a manual and time-consuming process in which clients received through acquisition processes must be matched to their corresponding records in the corporate database, while considering the organization’s commercial structure (Go-to-Market).
-To address this challenge, the solution combines natural language processing techniques and business rules in order to increase operational efficiency, standardize mapping recommendations, and contribute to greater accuracy in the definition of territories, targets, and commissions, with the potential to positevely impact the company’s results as consequence.
+To address this challenge, the solution combines natural language processing techniques and business rules in order to increase operational efficiency, standardize mapping recommendations, and contribute to greater accuracy in the definition of territories, targets, and commissions, with the potential to positively impact the company’s results as a consequence.

 ### 1. Introdução